Simbiat/Cron/README.md

 # Why

-Originally my [fftracker](https://github.com/Simbiat/FFTracker) was hosted on a server that did not have CRON accessible by users, and thus I stored tasks for entities' updates (and not only) in a database and triggered them through Server Side Events (SSE).
+Originally my [fftracker](https://github.com/Simbiat/FFTracker) was hosted on a server that did not have CRON accessible by users, and thus I stored tasks for entities' updates (and not only) in a database and triggered them through Server-Sent Events (SSE).
 While Tracker was moved to a better server this approached stayed with little changes and allowed to have parallel processing despite having no proper PHP libraries to have proper parallel processing (or multithreading).

 # Features